 The Lifeline program is designed to help qualified low-income individuals pay the monthly cost of basic telephone service.

-A resident is qualified if the current total household income is at or below 150 percent of the federal poverty guidelines.
-A resident is also qualified if they are currently receiving: Medicaid, Low-Income Home Energy Assistance Program support(LIHEAP), SNAP (Food stamps), Federal Public Housing Assistance, Supplemental Security Income (SSI), Health Benefit Coverage under Child Health Plan (CHIP) under Chapter 62 support, TANF, and National School Lunch Program - Free Lunch Program.
+A resident is qualified if the current total household income is at or below 150% of the federal poverty guidelines.
+A resident is also qualified if they or someone in their household are currently receiving: Medicaid, Low-Income Home Energy Assistance Program support(LIHEAP), SNAP, Federal Public Housing Assistance, Supplemental Security Income (SSI), Health Benefit Coverage under Child Health Plan (CHIP) under Chapter 62 support, TANF, and National School Lunch Program - Free Lunch Program.

-Lifeline reduces the basic monthly telephone rate by $7 and waives the federal subscriber line charge for those who qualify.
+Lifeline reduces the basic monthly telephone rate up to $12.75 for those who qualify.
 This program does not cover the cost of additional services such as caller ID or voice messaging.
-In addition, a reduction for installation of local telephone service may be available to these customers through the Link-Up program.
+In addition, a reduction for installation of local telephone service may be available to these customers living on tribal lands through the Link-Up for tribal lands program.